SPARC-FAIR-Codeathon/KnowMore/README.md

 <br/>

 ## Usecase
-Our development and testing revolved around these three datasets so we suggest to these only for most interesting results although the code is not specific to them and works for any datasets:
+Our development and testing revolved around these three datasets:
 * [Quantified Morphology of the Rat Vagus Nerve](https://doi.org/10.26275/ilb9-0e2a)
 * [Quantified Morphology of the Pig Vagus Nerve](https://doi.org/10.26275/maq2-eii4)
 * [Quantified Morphology of the Human Vagus Nerve with Anti-Claudin-1](https://doi.org/10.26275/nluu-1ews)

+They were selected due to their common theme with the aim of making some interesting and meaningful discoveries during the Codeathon.
+Our discoveries from these datasets are discussed in the [draft of our manuscript]() initiated during the Codeathon.
+Our results can be reproduced by selecting these dataset when using KnowMore (see next section).
+We would like to emphasize that our tool is not specifically designed around these datasets and is intended to work with any user selected datasets.

 ## Using KnowMore
 You can use KnowMore directly on our fork of the SPARC Data Portal: (add link)